 Entering and exiting CEFs can be tricky, mainly because of liquidity constraints.
 At FMD Capital Management, we monitor the average daily volume of every fund within our portfolio; that way we know the reasonable number of shares we can move in a single day.
 If we decide to begin building a position in a particular CEF, we set a target on how large the position should ultimately be, then break it into several purchases; that way you are spreading our trading risk over time.
 Reductions to existing positions are typically handled in the same fashion to mitigate liquidity risks.

-Through our relationship with Fidelity Institutional Wealth Services, we have several algorithm based trading programs at our disposal.
+Through our relationship with TD Ameritrade Institutional, we have several algorithm based trading programs at our disposal.
 This allows us to make purchases throughout the day based on factors such as volume or time, and not rely exclusively on limit orders to enter or exit positions.
 We are very mindful of expanding or reducing holdings without affecting the market price on a single day.
 In addition, when we do make a change to the portfolio as a whole, all of our CEF clients get the average price for the entire trade execution.

 The right mix of income-generating CEFs and the expertise to navigate through any market condition are the two critical components of the Dynamic CEF Income Portfolio.